ggciag/mandyoc/docs/files/theory.rst

 Basic equations
 ---------------

-To simulate mantle thermo-mechanical convection, we adopted the formulation for non-Newtonian fluids together with the Boussinesq approximation to solve the following equations of conservation of mass (:eq:`mass-conservation`), momentum (:eq:`momentum-conservation`) and energy (:eq:`energy-conservation`) :cite:`zhong2007`.
+To simulate mantle thermochemical convection, we adopted the formulation for non-Newtonian fluids together with the Boussinesq approximation to solve the following equations of conservation of mass (:eq:`mass-conservation`), momentum (:eq:`momentum-conservation`) and energy (:eq:`energy-conservation`) :cite:`zhong2007`.

 .. math::
 	:label: mass-conservation